afrind/draft-rush/draft-kpugin-rush.md

 There is one error code defined in core of the protocol that indicates connection error:

-1 - UNSUPPORTED VERSION - indicates that server doesn't support version specified in Connect frame
+1 - UNSUPPORTED VERSION - indicates that the server doesn't support version specified in Connect frame